Servo

 Data in Transit

 All communication between clients and the Servo platform is encrypted using TLS.
-HTTPS is enforced at the AWS Application Load Balancer (ALB) layer before traffic reaches the application.
-Internal service communication within the VPC is isolated by network controls.
-Database connections support SSL/TLS and are configured with SSL mode enabled in production.
+HTTPS is enforced at the network edge before traffic reaches the application.
+Internal service communication is isolated by network controls.
+Database connections are encrypted in transit.

 Data at Rest